PavanChaggar/Connectomes/full_connectome/README.md

-# Hippocampal Subfield Connectome
+# Full Connectome

-This directory contains the connectomes generated using scale1 Lausanne atlas **with hippocampal subfields** and HCP data.
+This directory contains the connectomes generated using scale1 Lausanne atlas and HCP data.
+The connectomes in this directory contain all additional subfields from **hippocampus**, **thalamus** and **brainstem**.

 To locate the individual subject data, navigate to `subjects`.